 For more beneficial core exercises, and total body workouts that are highly effective for the third trimester, check out our 12-week prenatal training program, designed for those beginning their training at 20+ weeks pregnant.
 Or, consider working with one of our PROnatal Personal Trainers.

 Are you a fitness professional interested in working with pre & postnatal clients?
-Explore our professional education (including our signature course to become a Pre/Postnatal Performance Training Specialist).
+Explore our pre/postnatal professional education.